MotoAcidic/OmniXEP/src/omnicore/doc/release-notes/omnicore-0.0.11.0-release-notes.md

 - #324 Fix and update seed blocks up to block 390000
 - #325 Add capability to generate seed blocks over RPC
 - #326 Grow balances to fit on overview tab
-- #327 Switch to Bitcoin tab in Send page when handling Bitcoin URIs
+- #327 Switch to Xep tab in Send page when handling Xep URIs
 - #328 Update and add unit tests for new consensus hashes
 - #332 Remove seed blocks for structurally invalid transactions + reformat
 - #333 Improve fee warning threshold in GUI